ollix/makegyp/README.md

     pip install git+git://github.com/olliwang/makegyp.git

-Type *mkgyp.py* in shell to see if it works:

-    $ mkgyp.py
-    usage: mkgyp.py [-h] {create,edit,install} ... library_name

-    Generates existing C or C++ library with GYP support.

-    positional arguments:
-      library_name

-    optional arguments:
-      -h, --help            show this help message and exit

-    subcommands:
-      {create,edit,install}
-        create              create a formula
-        edit                edit a formula
-        install             install a library

-Currently only the *install* subcommand is functional.
 Now create a new directory and switch to it.
-Then install the [LAME](http://lame.sourceforge.net) library by simply run:
+You can simply install the [LAME](http://lame.sourceforge.net) library one command:

     $mkgyp.py install lame